electrode-io/fynpo/README.md

 ### Unix with `bash`

-Setup the [NODE_OPTIONS] env for bash:
+If you are using bash, to setup the [NODE_OPTIONS] env for [flat-module], you have two options:

+1. Use `eval` for bash:

 ```bash
 eval `fyn bash`
 ```

-* Or you can set it up manually:
+2. Set it up manually:

 ```bash
 export NODE_OPTIONS="-r <path-to-flat-module>"